ponceedi000/201-reading-notes/README.md

 ## About Me
 My name is Eddie.
 I am a *student* at **CodeFellows.**
 I recently seperated from the U.S Marine Corps and decided to transition into the tech industry simply because I am beyond fascinated with it all.
-A quote I like to live by is: Don't limit your challenges, challenge your limits -Tony Robbins
+A quote I like to live by is: `"Don't limit your challenges, challenge your limits." -Tony Robbins`

 # Table of Contents